-World Cleanup Day on September 15th 2018, united 18 million people across 157 countries and territories for the biggest waste collection day in human history.
-An epic 36-hour green wave of cleanups across the globe – beginning in New Zealand and traveling around the world before ending in Hawaii.
+Since 2018, World Cleanup Day has brought together millions of people for the biggest waste collection day in human history.
+In 2018, 17.6 million and in 2019, 21.2 million environment heroes joined in on an epic 36-hour green wave of cleanups across the globe – beginning in New Zealand and traveling around the world before ending in Hawaii.

-This year’s World Cleanup Day will take place on September 19th 2020. – On that day volunteers and partners worldwide again will come together to rid our planet of trash – cleaning up litter and mismanaged waste from our beaches, rivers, forests, and streets.
+This year’s World Cleanup Day will take place on September 18th 2021.
+On this day volunteers and partners worldwide again will come together to rid our planet of trash – cleaning up litter and mismanaged waste from our beaches, rivers, forests, and streets.

 World Cleanup Day harnesses the power of everyday people to achieve incredible things by joining together.
 Its beauty lies in cooperation and collaboration: building bridges between disparate communities, and including all levels of society – from citizens, to businesses, to government.